kaiclairvoyant/financial-tracker/README.md

 # financial-tracker
-simple go api I'm working on as a side project to learn and practice...
+simple Go api to try out the language and the Gin framework
-# WIP